 Sometimes, a Tico will give you the wrong directions to your destination simply because they don’t want to tell you they have no idea where you’re trying to reach.
 The attitude isn’t about achieving the best in customer satisfaction.
 It’s about maintaining high standards and reducing the risk of upsetting anyone.

 Dress to Impress

 Either way, if you’re visiting local families or sacred sites you should always dress conservatively.
-You don’t want to risk offending anyone, even though confrontation in Costa Rica will never go past the passive aggressive stage.
 Check our packing tips for more information on what to bring on your trip to Costa Rica.

 If you’re planning on visiting someone, you should never worry about being late.
 Punctuality isn’t a Costa Rican strong point.
 In fact, most people will actually arrive anywhere from five minutes to an hour after the appointed time.
 They call it, ‘Tico Time’.